Indoor meetings and activities

 - We’re asking that girls don’t bring any unnecessary items to the meeting.
 We'll have a designated place for keeping bags and jackets etc]

-If your child is feeling ill, or someone in your household is showing symptoms of coronavirus, then follow self-isolation guidelines and do not bring her to the meetings.
-Girls must not attend any meetings until isolation is complete.
+If your child is feeling ill, or someone in your household is showing symptoms of coronavirus, then please follow self-isolation guidelines.
+Girls must not attend any meetings until the required isolation period is complete.
 We're asking the same of all our volunteers and leaders.

 Can you check the information attached and let us know if we need to update your contact details?
-We’ll hold onto the details and use them for test and trace if needed.
+We’ll hold onto the details and use them for contact tracing if needed.

 If you have any concerns or would like to talk about our plans, please do not hesitate to contact me